aesophor/py-rollcall/README.md

 ```

 ## Features
-* Manage (add/edit/remove) your own courses and students, each course may contains a list of students.
+* Manage (add/edit/remove) your own courses and students; each course may contains a list of students.
 This program can be reused throughout different classes you teach
 * Take photos of  each student and train the program so that it can recognize faces correctly
 * Start a roll call session, let student sign in to the class by taking photos (a webcam is needed)
 * Information about student arrival will be displayed in the window on-the-fly (e.g., arrival rate, who has and has not arrived)